Evexi/Evexi/docs/proxy/index.md

 Proxy uses standard window.fetch under the hood.
 The second argument (request) should match the [RequestInit structure](https://github.com/microsoft/TypeScript/blob/main/lib/lib.webworker.d.ts#L436-L489).
 The only difference is by default the method will use `'Content-Type': 'application/json'`.
 This and any other options as part of the `RequestInit` can be overridden.

+Please note you should only run a single proxy request at a time.

 #

 You can view a [working example here](./src).